Explaining the Basics Working and Requirements of Rectifier Circuits

 Negative Half-Cycle

-It is different with a negative half cycle as the voltage appearing across the anode and cathode is negative.
-The diode in the rectifier circuit gets reverse biased hence acting as an open switch.
-It leads to no flow of current.
-This results in zero voltage reading at the output.
+The diode in the rectifier circuit gets reverse-biased, acting as an open switch.
+This leads to no current flow, resulting in a zero voltage reading at the output.

-Moreover, in the negative half cycle, even after considering the diode used, the voltage across the diode is negative.
-Meaning that the reading at the output will still be 0V.
+Moreover, even after considering the diode used in the negative half cycle, the voltage across the diode is negative, meaning that the reading at the output will still be 0V.

 Voltage drops:

 Mains voltage usually carries a lot of power.
-The partial power loss of a current’s electrical potential while moving through a circuit is called voltage drop.
+The partial power loss of a current’s electrical potential while moving through a circuit is called a voltage drop.

 VD= ( 2*L*R*I) / 1000